isomerpages/enterprisesg-wmo/_about-us/02-faq/a-faq-wmo.md

 ---
-title: FAQs on Weights and Measures
+title: Frequently Asked Questions on Weights and Measures
 permalink: /about-us/faq/faq-wmo
 third_nav_title: FAQ
 ---

-### Frequently Asked Questions
+### Frequently Asked Questions on Weights and Measures

 **1. What is the role of the Weights and Measures Office (WMO)?**